 Automation tools should be deployed to ensure consistent and repeatable data collection and retention.

 There are numerous ranking methodologies available such as Dense, Ordinal, Fractional, Standard & Modified competition.
 Select a ranking methodology that best represents the relationship between metrics.
 Be sure each metric is ranked independently of the other metrics.

 The analysis phase should result in a list of ranked metrics where the most offensive attributes are easily identifiable.

 Once the poorly performing attributes have been identified, corrective action(s) must be identified.
 Because this is a multi-metric analysis approach, it is likely there will be multiple corrective actions.

 4. Repeat Analysis Process

-This process is repeated based upon your predetermined analysis cycle; however, it is imperative corrective actions be implemented in order to fine the next set of poorly performing attributes.
+This process is repeated based upon your predetermined analysis cycle; however, it is imperative that corrective actions are implemented in order to find the next set of poorly performing attributes.